optimsoc/optimsoc/doc/user_guide/develop.rst

 Before we start, two notes:

 - We set an environment variable (``$FUSESOC_CORES``) during the installation that makes FuseSoC find all OpTiMSoC hardware modules.
 You do not need to add a special configuration for this.
-However, the examples inside ``$OPTIMSOC_SOURCE`` are not part of this search path.
+However, the examples inside ``$OPTIMSOC_SRC`` are not part of this search path.
 - You can call ``fusesoc`` from any directory.
 We recommend **not** calling FuseSoC from inside your source directory.
 (This allows you to just delete the build folder and retain a clean source folder.)

 So let's look at a couple of examples how to build a SoC hardware with fusesoc.

-.. note:: All the examples require an OpTiMSoC source tree to be available at ``$OPTIMSOC_SOURCE``.
+.. note:: All the examples require an OpTiMSoC source tree to be available at ``$OPTIMSOC_SRC``.

 - Build and run a Verilator-based simulation of a single compute tile.

   .. code:: sh

      cd some/directory
-     fusesoc --cores-root $OPTIMSOC_SOURCE/examples sim optimsoc:examples:compute_tile_sim
+     fusesoc --cores-root $OPTIMSOC_SRC/examples sim optimsoc:examples:compute_tile_sim

 - Only build a Verilator simulation of a single compute tile

   .. code:: sh

-     fusesoc --cores-root $OPTIMSOC_SOURCE/examples sim --build-only optimsoc:examples:compute_tile_sim
+     fusesoc --cores-root $OPTIMSOC_SRC/examples sim --build-only optimsoc:examples:compute_tile_sim

 - Set the parameter ``NUM_CORES`` to 2 to create a system with two CPU cores inside the compute tile.
-  You can have a look inside the top-level source file \path{$OPTIMSOC_SOURCE/examples/sim/compute_tile/tb_compute_tile.sv} for other parameters that are available.
+  You can have a look inside the top-level source file \path{$OPTIMSOC_SRC/examples/sim/compute_tile/tb_compute_tile.sv} for other parameters that are available.

   .. code:: sh

-     fusesoc --cores-root $OPTIMSOC_SOURCE/examples sim --build-only optimsoc:examples:compute_tile_sim --NUM_CORES 2
+     fusesoc --cores-root $OPTIMSOC_SRC/examples sim --build-only optimsoc:examples:compute_tile_sim --NUM_CORES 2

 - Synthesize a 2x2 system with four compute tiles for the Nexys 4 DDR board using Xilinx Vivado.
   This step requires Vivado to be installed and working, and a lot of time (approx. 30 minutes, depending on your machine).

   .. code:: sh

-     fusesoc --cores-root $OPTIMSOC_SOURCE/examples build optimsoc:examples:system_2x2_cccc_nexys4ddr
+     fusesoc --cores-root $OPTIMSOC_SRC/examples build optimsoc:examples:system_2x2_cccc_nexys4ddr

 - Now flash the bitstream that the previous step generated to the FPGA.

   .. code:: sh

-     fusesoc --cores-root $OPTIMSOC_SOURCE/examples pgm optimsoc:examples:system_2x2_cccc_nexys4ddr
+     fusesoc --cores-root $OPTIMSOC_SRC/examples pgm optimsoc:examples:system_2x2_cccc_nexys4ddr

 Linting Hardware
 ================